 AWS EC2 Reserved instances enable you to reduce your costs through discounts ranging up to 72%.
-Using reserved instances, you can avail of capacity reservation that assigns you a reserved availability zone.
+Using reserved instances, you can avail of a capacity reservation that assigns you a reserved availability zone.
 This allows you to launch instances whenever you need them.
 In short, reserved instances is a major cost saver as compared to on-demand instances.

 The Reserved pricing model is recommended when:

 How do reserved instances (or RI) work?
-RI provides you with hourly rate at a discounted price and optionally, a capacity reservation for running EC2 instances.
+RI provides you with an hourly rate at a discounted price and optionally, a capacity reservation for running EC2 instances.
 Additionally, depending on your application needs, you can choose any of the following types of RIs:

-Standard RIs that offer the best discount – up to 72% off on on-demand pricing – and is designed for applications with steady usage.
+Standard RIs offer the best discount – up to 72% off on on-demand pricing – and is designed for applications with steady usage.

-Convertible RIs that offer discounts of up to 54% on on-demand pricing, along with the flexibility to modify your RI attributes – example, instance family, operating system, and tenancy.
+Convertible RIs that offer discounts of up to 54% on on-demand pricing, along with the flexibility to modify your RI attributes – for example, instance family, operating system, and tenancy.
 Like standard RIs, convertible RIs are suited for steady usage applications.